FACTBOX-Sports react to Russia's invasion of Ukraine | Sports-Games

 SKIING The International Skiing Federation (FIS) said Russian and Belarusian athletes will not participate in its competitions for the rest of the 2021-2022 season.

-It also cancelled the remaining 2021-2022 events that were initially meant to take place in Russia.
+It also cancelled the remaining 2021-2022 events that were meant to take place in Russia.
 SURFING

 The International Surfing Association (ISA) said no athletes and officials from Russia would be invited to participate or attend its events until further notice.
 SOCCER